Why you should take care of your dog’s joints?

 People often say that 1 dog year is equivalent to 7 human years, suggesting that your dog is perhaps ‘older than you realise’ and studies suggest that dogs age at different rates too.
 So even your bouncy pup might benefit from joint support sooner than you might think.

-As a dog owner, how can I support my dog’s mobility and alleviate joint pain?
+As a dog owner, how can I support my dog’s mobility?

 It’s never too early to proactively take care of your dog’s joint health.

-Healthy nutrition can help with joint problems.
+Healthy nutrition can help maintain healthy joints.
 Ensure your dog has a healthy, nutrient-rich dog food helping to maintain a healthy weight.
 Even a bit of weight gain in dogs can put a lot of stress on joints and lead to inflammation, which is why managing your pooch’s weight is super important.

 Make sure you maintain appropriate levels of exercise.
 Despite the fact that joint pain can often hinder movement, a bit of light exercise will serve to keep your dog mobile and act as a mood booster too!